plone/training/theming/ttw-advanced-2.rst

 By referencing the Barceloneta rules and styles, instead of copying them, you automatically benefit from any updates to the Barceloneta theme while also keeping your custom theme relatively small.

-Exercise 1 - Create a new theme that inherits from Barceloneta
+Exercise 1 - Create A New Theme That Inherits From Barceloneta
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 In this exercise we will create a new theme that inherits the Barceloneta rules and styles.